 Conversion from a different Linux distribution to RHEL

-If you are using CentOS Linux 8, you can convert your operating system to RHEL 8 using the Red Hat-supported
+If you are using CentOS Linux 8 or Oracle Linux 8, you can convert your operating system to RHEL 8 using the Red Hat-supported

 Convert2RHEL utility.
 For more information, see Converting from an RPM-based Linux distribution to RHEL.